About Shamans & Shamanism

 Learn More

 Learn more about shamanism as a practice.
-I’m happy to offer some resources that range from introductory, self-paced to in-depth, one-on-one training in some cases.
+I’m glad to offer some resources that range from introductory and self-paced to in-depth and one-on-one training.
 My style may or may not be right for you.
-Whoever you work with, I encourage you to find someone you feel safe with, who demonstrates care and kindness.
+Whoever you work with, I encourage you to find someone you feel safe with, who demonstrates integrity and kindness.
 This is deep work, needed work and hopefully joyful work.
 Perhaps start with some of these suggestions :